PersonalizedTravelMonitor/Documents/01-RequirementsAnalysis/02-Requirements.md

 	* On his transport lines of interest
 (8)

-* Permettere all'utente di registrarsi al sistema
+* Permettere all'utente di registrarsi al sistema mediante l'inserimento di username, email e password
 * Permettere all'utente di registrarsi tramite servizi di autenticazione esterni (Google, Facebook)

-* Allow the user to register to the system
+* Allow the user to register to the system using username, email and password
 * Allow the user to register using external authentication services (Google, Facebook)

 (10)

 * Comunicare informazioni che coinvolgono la l'intera linea di interesse

-* Recognize distruptions involving a whole transport line (when possible)
+* Recognize distruptions involving a whole transport line (when possible) in the moments before the trip
 * Send notifications on issues involving a whole transport line

 (11)